mariogiov/radseq/README.md

 radseq
 ======

-Scripts and things I need to keep around
+Scripts and wrappers for radtags code to deal with SciLifeLab directory structures.